PirminLakner/Phasor_FLIM/README.md

 ### Short Manual

+The MATLAB script is the 'phasor.m' file.
+It must be executed with MATLAB.
+Copy phasor.m file to the MATLAB folder in e.g. 'Documents', open MATLAB, open phasor.m with MATLAB and press 'run' (F5).

 Meaning of parameters need to be set before:

 'thresh' is threshold of pixels considered in calculations based on their intensity compared to the brightest pixel.
 Inensity of a pixel is the sum of photons over all time bins.
 Values reach from 0 to 1 standing for 0% to 100%.
 0.0 considers all pixels, 1.0 considers only brightest pixel.
 So 0.3 considers all pixel with 'brightness' above 30% of the brightest pixel.